mentalsmash/uno/README.md

 }
 ```

-You will then be able to manipulate the *UVN* in `/opt/uvn` without the need
+Using `uvnd` instead of `uvn`, you will then be able to manipulate the *UVN* in
-to `cd` to the directory first, e.g. to display summary information:
+`/opt/uvn` without the need to `cd` to the directory first.

+E.g. to display summary information:

 ```sh
 uvnd i -v